rug-compling/dact/manual/index.md

 ### Highlighting nodes

-After selecting an entry, its parse tree is shown in the right pane.
-To easier to spot interesting phenomena, or test a query, you can enter a separate query in the highlight field.
+After selecting an entry, its analysis is shown in the right pane.
+To to spot interesting phenomena, or test a query, you can enter a separate query in the highlight field.
 Each node matching the highlight query will be colored: